askui/askui-dev-docs/docs/versioned_docs/version-0.20.7/general/05-Integrations/allure-reporting.md

 ## Add the reporter to the `UiControlClient` in `helpers/askui-helper.ts`:

 :::warning
-If you used the AskUI Installer and did not change anything in `helpers/askui-helper.ts` you can skip the configuration and directly go to [Display Report](#render-and-view-the-report-in-a-browser-java-required).
+If you used the AskUI Installer and did not change anything in `helpers/askui-helper.ts` you can skip the configuration and directly go to [Render and View Report](#render-and-view-the-report-in-a-browser-java-required).
 :::

 ```typescript